nessshon/ton-subdomain/README.md

 [![TON](https://img.shields.io/badge/TON-grey?logo=TON&logoColor=40AEF0)](https://ton.org)
 [![License](https://img.shields.io/github/license/tonmendon/ton-subdomain)](https://github.com/tonmendon/ton-subdomain/blob/main/LICENSE)

-This repository has been created to simplify the process of creating and managing .ton subdomains on the TON network for both regular users and developers.
+This repository has been created to simplify the process of creating and managing `.ton` and `.t.me` subdomains on the TON network for both regular users and developers.

 ## Repository Contents

-* [Python Scripts](scripts): This directory contains Python scripts aimed at automating specific tasks related to .ton subdomain management.
+* [Python Scripts](scripts): This directory contains Python scripts aimed at automating specific tasks related to `.ton` and `.t.me` subdomain management.

 * [Telegram Bot](bot): In this directory, you'll find the source code for the Telegram bot designed to facilitate user interaction.